What is plastic recycling?

 In chemical recycling, sorted plastic waste undergoes a process where polymers are broken down into individual building blocks.
 These can then be transformed back into new plastic products.

-While mechanical recycling involves processing plastic waste into secondary raw materials or products without significantly altering the material’s chemical structure, chemical recycling converts polymeric waste back into secondary raw materials or recycled feedstocks, reducing the need for virgin fossil resources.This process changes the structure of the polymeric waste and transforms it into chemical building blocks, including monomers, which can then be used once more as raw materials in chemical processes.
-Chemical recycling includes processes such as gasification, pyrolysis, and depolymerisation.
+While mechanical recycling involves processing plastic waste into secondary raw materials or products without significantly altering the material’s chemical structure, chemical recycling converts polymeric waste back into secondary raw materials or recycled feedstocks, reducing the need for virgin fossil resources.
+This process changes the structure of the polymeric waste and transforms it into chemical building blocks, including monomers, which can then be used once more as raw materials in chemical processes.
+Chemical recycling includes processes such as gasification, pyrolysis, and depolymerization.

 These recycled raw materials can then be used to produce new chemicals and plastics with the same quality as those made from virgin resources.
 The cycle can be repeated all over again, which means that no plastic will need to end up in a landfill.

 Mechanical and chemical recycling complement each other: When plastic waste is contaminated and/or mixed, it cannot be effectively processed by mechanical recycling, which is currently the only large-scale recycling technology available.
 Mechanical recycling is effective in tackling “pure” plastic waste such as, for example, water bottles.
-But when it comes to recycling plastic waste containing functional additives, as well as hard-to-recycle plastic waste, which currently largely ends up in incinerators, landfills or gets exported, chemical recycling becomes an important solution.
+But when it comes to recycling plastic waste containing functional additives, as well as hard-to-recycle plastic waste, which currently largely ends up in incinerators or landfills or gets exported, chemical recycling becomes an important solution.

 Together with value chain partners, the chemical industry has already successfully developed consumer products like food packaging, refrigerator parts, mattresses, carpets, and dashboards in cars.
 It is currently investing in chemical recycling capabilities.
 Major investments of commercial scale have already been announced, covering different chemical recycling technologies.

-• Dissolution or physical recycling: This process involves dissolving plastic waste using solvents to extract valuable polymers.
+- Dissolution or physical recycling: This process involves dissolving plastic waste using solvents to extract valuable polymers.

 The dissolution recycling process starts with an initial step where plastic waste is sorted and prepared for further processing.
 The dissolution process uses some heat and solvents to dissolve plastic into a solution of polymers and additives that it was originally made from.
 In the following step the additives are separated from the polymers before recovering the polymers from the solution.
-During the dissolution process the structure of the polymer is not altered.
+During the dissolution process, the structure of the polymer is not altered.
 In a final step, new additives are added to polymers to produce the new recycled plastic.

-• Depolymerisation: It is a method that breaks plastics down into their fundamental building blocks.
+- Depolymerization: It is a method that breaks plastics down into their fundamental building blocks.

-• Conversion: Another approach is converting plastic waste into useful raw materials.
+- Conversion: Another approach is converting plastic waste into useful raw materials.
 For instance, this can involve transforming plastic waste into oil and gas feedstock.

 Benefit of chemical recycling

-• Reduces CO2 emissions: Chemical recycling can eliminate the emissions associated with incineration and conventional production of feedstock materials.
+- Reduces CO2 emissions: Chemical recycling can eliminate the emissions associated with incineration and conventional production of feedstock materials.

-What are the challenges chemical recycling face?
+What are the challenges chemical recycling faces?

-• Supporting conditions: Chemical recycling requires an ecosystem that involves the full value chain and is supported by a policy framework that looks beyond the traditional boundaries of regions and Member States.
-To be successful, chemical recycling must be underpinned by a holistic enabling policy framework, an open investment environment and a competitive economic model.
+- Supporting conditions: Chemical recycling requires an ecosystem that involves the full value chain and is supported by a policy framework that looks beyond the traditional boundaries of regions and Member States.
+To be successful, chemical recycling must be underpinned by a holistic enabling policy framework, an open investment environment, and a competitive economic model.

-• Scaling up: Chemical recycling processes (gasification, pyrolysis, and depolymerisation) exist at a demonstration level, at a smaller industrial size and require further innovation efforts before being rolled out for subsequent commercialisation (the Technology Readiness Level varies for different processes).To scale up, the following research and development needs to be considered:
+- Scaling up: Chemical recycling processes (gasification, pyrolysis, and depolymerization) exist at a demonstration level, at a smaller industrial size, and require further innovation efforts before being rolled out for subsequent commercialization (the Technology Readiness Level varies for different processes).
+To scale up, the following research and development needs to be considered:

-• Integration into existing chemical plant operations including purification, either as feedstock or as monomer.
+- Integration into existing chemical plant operations, including purification, either as feedstock or as monomer.

-• Development of the business case for the chemical recycling of plastic waste.
+- Development of the business case for the chemical recycling of plastic waste.